Wildsong/docker-varnish/README.md

 # Install the DH and Deploy files
 docker cp dhparams.pem hitch:/certs/
-docker cp bundle.sh hitch:/certs/
+docker exec hitch mkdir -p /certs/renewal-hooks/deploy/ docker cp bundle.sh hitch:/certs/renewal-hooks/deploy

+# Check your work, you should see the files you added
+docker run --rm -v letsencrypt_certs:/certs debian ls -Rl /certs

 # If you use webroot auth
 docker buildx build -f Dockerfile.certbot -t cc/certbot .
-docker compose run --rm certbot
+docker compose run --rm certbot docker run --rm cc/certbot --version

-# If you use cloudflare plugin
+# ELSE you use cloudflare plugin
 docker buildx build -f Dockerfile.cloudflare -t cc/cloudflare .
-docker compose run --rm cloudflare
+docker compose run --rm cloudflare docker run --rm cc/cloudflare --version
 ```

+*At this point you should be ready to attempt to request some certificates.*

 ***When you are done testing, remember to comment out the "--dry-run" option in the compose file, so that it will really pull certificates (or renew them.)***